 - in jail but otherwise eligible.

-See Application for a Ballot by Mail at the website of the Texas Secretary of State.
+You can find an Application for a Ballot by Mail on the website of the Texas Secretary of State.

-If you are in the military or live overseas, see Military & Overseas Voters to learn what to do to obtain and cast your ballot.
+If you are in the military or live overseas, read Military & Overseas Voters from VoteTexas to learn what to do to obtain and cast your ballot.